-GUELPH, Ontario – NSF International, a global public health organization, announces the winners of the NSF International 2018 Food Safety Recognition Awards.
+GUELPH, Ontario – NSF, a global public health organization, announces the winners of the NSF 2018 Food Safety Recognition Awards.
 The awards recognize Canadian food and beverage companies and individuals that have made great contributions to food safety, whether by leading food safety efforts within an organization, contributing to advances in food safety science or engaging in food safety public education and action.

 This year’s winners are: